davidemecugni/CompilerMZ/README.md

   - Current dialects supported:
     - default_dialect : a C vibe dialect :keyboard:
     - zanna : an italian dialect :it:
-    - emilian : a dialect from Emilia-Romagna :spaghetti:
+    - emilian[^1] : a dialect from Emilia-Romagna :spaghetti:
     - emoji : an emoji dialect, for the brave ones :smiley:
   - Full support for UNICODE characters, feel free to add yours!
 - Comments :speech_balloon: